EoinKanro/files-to-videos-converter/README.md

 I've optimized files to images transformer but VisualVm shows that I can do nothing more for now.

 However, I have several ideas:
-- In FilesToImagesTransformer: Change reading byte by byte to reading a sertan amount of bytes to buffer.
+- FilesToImagesTransformer: Change reading byte by byte to reading a sertan amount of bytes to buffer.
 Maybe it will be faster, I will test it.
-- Optimize ImagesToFilesTransformer: make several threads to process one file instead of one thread for each file.
+- ImagesToFilesTransformer: make several threads to process one file instead of one thread for each file.
 But write image will be steel slow because of IO
 - FFMPEG transformers: it loads about 80% of my processor, so I am nor sure what I can do.
 But maybe there are some command line arguments that can increase speed of converting.
 I will try to find them.